barbagroup/PetIBM/doc/2dExamples.md

 The command-line above generates the contours within the box `[-2.0, 4.0]x[-2.0, 2.0]` of the pressure field, the vorticity field (between `-1.0` and `1.0` using `101` contours), excluding the velocity fields, at each time-step saved.

-Here are the figures generated after `2000` time-steps of flow simulation:
+Here are the figures we obtained after `2000` time-steps of flow simulation:

 ![cylinderRe40Pressure](./images/cylinder2dRe40/pressure0002000.png)
 ![cylinderRe40Vorticity](./images/cylinder2dRe40/vorticity0002000.png)